 Once we'd gotten this whole modeling amp and POD thing started, it was time to see what we could do if we really cranked up the horsepower and took our modeling to the next level.
 I mean, once you've climbed to the top of the mountain, it's on to the next mountain, right?
 So, eyes glowing like power tubes, we stocked up on the Pepsi, gathered our genius engineers into a secret lab, fired up our extensive collection of amplifiers and stomp boxes... and spirited their treasured tones into a newly-supercharged modeling technology we dubbed Point-to-Point modeling.
 It first hit the streets in the award-winning Vetta amp, whose superb tone and unparalleled selection of dream amps, cabinets and effects make it a pretty good contender for the world heavyweight amp title.
 After that, we poured the same magic elixir into the classic POD and-ta-dah!-PODXT was born.
+It's now available in the original bean shape, a rack mount, and the floor unit that you are enjoying.

-How does PODXT help you create a guitar tone that is out of this world, and then get that tone wherever you need it?
+So, how does PODXT Live help you create a guitar tone that is out of this world, and then get that tone wherever you need it?
 Easy!
 It's...